Evaluation of Applicants

 The College of Veterinary Medicine must receive GRE result no later than Tuesday, October 2nd, 2013.

-2. Non-Academic Measures - Three faculty members on the Admissions Committee will evaluate the non-academic portion of the applicant's file.
-The average of the three scores will become the applicant's score on the subjective portion of the evaluation.
+2. Non-Academic Measures - Faculty members on the Admissions Committee will evaluate the non-academic portion of the applicant's file.
+The average of the evaluators' scores will become the applicant's score on the subjective portion of the evaluation.
 Applicants with low scores on the non-academic measures as determined by the Admissions Committee will not be invited to participate in the interview phase of the "Evaluation of Applicants".

 A. Knowledge of the Veterinary Profession; Knowledge of and Interest in Animals; and Professional Goals - Experiences with veterinarians, and experiences with and responsibility for the care and management of animals, and goals in the profession.